 AutoZone even has oil recycling barrels for you to use after the oil change is done.

 How to Know When to Replace Your Battery

 Until today, I didn't even realize you could bring your battery to AutoZone to get it tested before replacing it completely.
-The helpful folks at AutoZone are able to test the entire starting and charging system to help determine what the issue and if all you need is a charge, they can do that while you shop!
+The helpful folks there are able to test the entire starting and charging system to help determine what the issue and if all you need is a charge, they can do that while you shop!

 How to Choose and Replace a Headlight Bulb

 Did you know that your headlight bulbs can actually lose up to 20% of their brightness in 2-3 years of use?
 If you've ever thought that they were a bit dimmer, you might be right - they don't always just burn out.
 While taking it to the dealer might be the solution in the manual, it can be expensive and the replacement might be dictated by the manufacturer.
-There area wide variety of options for you though and now you have the flexibility to pick what's more important to you - Life (how long it lasts), Brightness (how bright it is), or Whiteness (the color / hue of the beam).
+There are wide variety of options for you though and now you have the flexibility to pick what's more important to you - Life (how long it lasts), Brightness (how bright it is), or Whiteness (the color / hue of the beam).

 How to Wash Your Car The Right Way

 Sure, you can send the car through the washer at the gas station and that's OK - but you can save money, keep your car looking great, and even help extend the life by washing the car on your own.
 For instance - ever noticed how after you go through a car wash it sometimes has those beads of water?
 Yeah, they look cool and I've always thought that was a sign that the wax was working ... but especially when it's sunny those beads of water can act like a magnifying glass and actually cause permanent damage to the car's paint.
 (OUCH!)